sterrlia/rust-api-kit/README.md

 6. Integrations with backend frameworks
 7. Server route implementation checking
 8. Websocket client
+9. OpenAPI definitions generation
+10. Code generation from OpenAPI definitions
-and etc.
+10. etc.

 ## Status

 - This project is built for educations purposes
-- It is intended for use in my personal projects only
+- It is intended for use in my personal projects only, cause I don't think someone would find it useful

 ## Alternatives